 But considering the unprecedented level of the lengthy disruption, the students and staff at Don Juan Avila Middle School in Aliso Viejo have managed to adapt well to the drastic changes, first-year principal Amy Varricchio said.

 “As a person in the district for 20 years, this is really different,” Varricchio said.
 “It’s not my style to be covered up and be apart from anybody.
-But this has been great.
-The kids have been fantastic.
+The kids and staff have been fantastic during this time.
 They have adopted to such a weird situation quickly.”

 Schools in the Capistrano Unified School District began planning for 2020-21 school year as soon as campuses were shut down in March, the principal said.